well-typed/ghc-stack-profiler/README.md

 This will spawn a profiling thread that will periodically take a snapshot of the current RTS callstack of your program and serialises it to the eventlog.

-The stack traces will be easier to read if the program has been compiled with `-finfo-table-map` and `-fdistinct-constructor-tables`.
+To improve readability of the profile, compile the program with `-finfo-table-map` and `-fdistinct-constructor-tables`.
-Using `cabal`, this can be achieved with a fitting `cabal.project` file:
+Using `cabal`, this can be achieved with an appropriate `cabal.project` file:

 ```cabal
 packages: ...